gggina/gitbook-scrapbook/test_ref.md

 # Component filters

 Component filters are used in two ways in STQL:
-* To define the components that will be included in the query output.
+* Define the set of components to be included in the query output.
-* To specify the components that will be handled by an in-built STQL function.
+* Specify the set of components to be handled by an in-built STQL function.

 The basic filters described below can be combined using boolean operators to achieve complex selections of components.
 Note that boolean operators will be executed in the standard order: NOT, OR, AND.
 You can change the order of operations by grouping sections of a query with parentheses (...).

 ## Basic filters